Dermal Fillers Vs Anti-Wrinkle Injections

 So, what are the differences between dermal fillers and anti-wrinkle injections?

 The difference between the two treatments begins but doesn’t end with what they are both made of.
 They are both made from extremely different yet equally safe materials.
-Botox, it’s chemical name being Botulinum Toxin A, is an FDA approved toxin used to stop overactive muscles contracting as noticeably.
+Botox, its chemical name Botulinum Toxin A, is an FDA-approved toxin used to stop overactive muscles from contracting as noticeably.
 Dermal fillers, on the other hand, are commonly made of hyaluronic acid.
 Hyaluronic acid is a natural sugar that occurs in the body, making it incredibly safe for aesthetic treatments.

 We can experience different indications that signify the benefit of receiving these treatments.
 One of the main indications that Botox could be necessary is wrinkles during expression or ‘static lines’, which means these wrinkles are present even when we are not expressing ourselves.
 Dermal fillers could benefit you if you are seeing pockets of fallen skin or unwanted hollows that indicate volume loss.
 These occur because we begin to lose the proteins (collagen and elastin) that keep these areas firm and plump from as early as our late 20s, resulting in reduced elasticity and youthfulness.
 The hyaluronic acid of the dermal fillers mimics the properties of these proteins but is also safe to use in the body, ensuring effective treatment.

 The world of facial aesthetics is expanding by the year, with new treatments and possibilities becoming available every day.
 We’re so proud at Arnold Dental Centre to be able to bring you Botox and dermal fillers in Nottingham, and our qualified injector Dr Elaine Richards would be happy to meet with you to discuss your options.
 Get in touch today on 0115 9200571 or enquire online about your initial consultation.